Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - The fish tank containing a disk objective can no longer be refilled.
   - The balcony overlooking Pirates’ Room can now be climbed by Spies.
   - *Bug fixed:* Added a skybox to the exterior to prevent grenades from being bounced from the "roof" of outside.
+  - *Bug fixed:* One of Pirates' Room beams was shifted to fix a small gap.
 ---
 - Enhanced Cinema:
   - Based on the map foundation from Pandora Tomorrow.